Amazon says face recognition fears are “insignificant.” The SEC disagrees

 The Securities and Exchange Commission has told Amazon that two shareholder proposals seeking limits on the company’s face recognition software are appropriate, and should be put up for a vote at Amazon’s annual meeting.

-The assessment adds regulatory weight to a growing chorus of researchers, ethicists, and even Amazon employees who have raised concerns about the software and asked the company to halt sales to government customers, citing privacy harms and racial and gender bias.
+The assessment adds regulatory weight to a growing chorus of researchers, ethicists, and Amazon employees who have raised concerns about the software and asked the company to halt sales to government customers, citing privacy harms and racial and gender bias.

-The tech giant argued that the shareholder proposals should be excluded from a vote at the company’s meeting in May because they are “an insignificant public policy issue for the Company” and do not relate to its ordinary business.
+The tech giant’s lawyers had argued that the shareholder proposals should be excluded from a vote at the company’s meeting in May because they are “an insignificant public policy issue for the Company” and do not relate to its ordinary business.

 The SEC’s Division of Corporation Finance, however, disagreed.
 On Friday, lawyers for Amazon filed a last-ditch request asking the SEC to reconsider its judgement, but on Tuesday the Division denied that request.